Corporate Insolvency

 A Creditors Voluntary Liquidation (CVL) is initiated by the directors of a company who, having reached the conclusion that the company is insolvent and cannot be rescued, decide to call meetings of shareholders and creditors to place the company into liquidation.
 It is usual for the directors to appoint a Licensed Insolvency Practitioner to assist with the procedures in compliance with the Insolvency Rules.

-The Liquidator is not formally appointed until the shareholders have passed a resolution to place the company into liquidation and confirm the appointment of the liquidator.
+In the context of corporate insolvency, the Liquidator is not formally appointed until the shareholders have passed a resolution to place the company into liquidation and confirm the appointment of the liquidator.
 The creditors will have the opportunity to either confirm that appointment or reject it through the insolvency procedures utilized by the Insolvency Practitioner engaged by the Directors.

 Following the Liquidator’s appointment, it is their duty to realise the assets of the company, investigate its affairs, and report to the Insolvency Service on the conduct of the directors.
 They also need to agree on creditors’ claims and distribute the proceeds to the creditors in the order of priority laid down in the Insolvency Rules.